 Down from my soapbox, but please listen.

-If you want to question us about this, please use our tradelines forum to open a dialog.
 If you want a legal opinion about CPNs, you need to read the post “The Credit Profile Number Scam” by Attorney Mark Bennett, who has many years of experience in criminal defense and argued before the Supreme Court of Texas.